Home > Analyses > Utilities > Alliant Energy Corporation

 Is the company in good financial health?

-The Piotroski diagram illustrates the company’s financial health based on its score:
+The Piotroski Score diagram illustrates the company’s moderate financial strength based on nine key accounting criteria:

 Competitive Landscape & Sector Positioning